AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 }
 ```

-And if we wrap `NSURLSession` into a function asynchronously returning a `Result`, we can balance between the two world however we like, for example:
+And, if we wrap `NSURLSession` into a function asynchronously returning a `Result`, we can balance between the two worlds however we like.
+For example:

 ```swift
 func fetch(url: NSURL, completion: Result<NSData> -> Void) {